marwahaha/wisdompets/README.md

 # wisdompets
-this is a basic django web project abbout pets. through this project training help me understand how it works and django catalog structure.
+this is a basic django web project about pets. through this project training help me understand how it works and django catalog structure.